thisisrandy/igo/frontend/README.md

 ### Installation

-Clone the repository and run `yarn install` from the root directory.
+Clone the repository and run `yarn install` in the `frontend` directory.

 ### Running locally